Itzy-B/Bus_Route_Map/README.md

 ***** HOW TO RUN *****

 Launch the application by running the MapLauncher.java file.
-This will start up the aplication, a terminal will pop up that starts the local graphhopper server, then the GUI will pop up on screen.

-If the terminal does not pop up, please run the following command from the source folder to start the local graphhopper server: java -Xms1g -Xmx1g -server -Ddw.graphhopper.datareader.file=src/java/graphhopper/Maastricht.osm.pbf -cp src/java/graphhopper/graphhopper.jar com.graphhopper.application.GraphHopperApplication server src\\java\\graphhopper\\config.yml

 Now, there are multiple things you can do:
 1) The '+' and '-' buttons